-The Physician-Scientist Strong Start Awards Program was the brainchild of former School of Medicine Dean Nancy Andrews, who wanted to support young physician-scientists who were transitioning to independence.
+The Physician-Scientist Strong Start Awards Program was the brainchild of former School of Medicine Dean Nancy Andrews, MD, PhD, who wanted to support young physician-scientists who were transitioning to independence.
 She saw too many talented young researchers becoming discouraged.

 Often people managed to scrape together various bits of funding with the help of their mentors, but in the words of Andrew Alspaugh, MD, professor of medicine (Infectious Diseases), who administers Strong Start: “These are really talented investigators.
 They shouldn’t have to beg and scramble to get resources.”

 Karra says of Strong Start, “It’s given us a cushion to try to make these aggressive leaps.
 It’s allowed us to differentiate my program from others at Duke, so we don’t just have to ask the questions we’ve trained on.”

 With funding from Strong Start, Karra and his lab members are looking for factors for multiple cell types at once: cardiac myocytes (to make the heart muscle), endothelium (to vascularize it), and epicardium and fibroblasts (to make connective tissue).